Niebla: an open-source code for modeling the extragalactic background light: Conclusions and outlook

 Our EBL models can be compared to established benchmark EBL models from the literature, such as those presented by \citet{finke_modeling_2022}, \citet{saldana-lopez_observational_2021}, and \citet{2017A&A...603A..34F}.
 In the optical regime, there is consistency in spectral shapes among all models.
 Differences become more pronounced in the infrared regime, primarily due to the different dust reemission methodologies and the reduced number of measurements in this regime.
 A more detailed comparison is given in Appendix~\ref{appendix:EBL_figure}.

-We also present a use case for the code by analysing how a VHE observation would help us distinguish between different EBL models.
-We simulate an observation, similar to the 1997 flare from Mkn~501, with LHAASO.
+We also present a use case for the code by analyzing how a VHE observation would help us distinguish between different EBL models.
+We simulate an observation, similar to the 1997 flare from Mkn~501 with a LHAASO-like detector.
 Our analysis shows that this observation would allow us to distinguish between BOSA and the other EBL models if the intrinsic spectrum of the flare was a simple PL.
 However, we cannot differentiate between the \textit{Chary} and 2BB models.
-When we consider more complex spectral models that incorporate curvature, our ability to distinguish between EBL models decreases.
-The potential of this methodology would increase by analysing multiple flares from various sources, which would enable us to differentiate EBL models with higher precision.
-This EBL modelling code provides the necessary tools for future studies of the EBL using VHE observations.
-Specifically, probing the EBL via its opacity effects in VHE observations constitutes one of the cosmology case studies of CTAO \citep{2021JCAP...02..048A}.
-Currently, this methodology relies on fitting the overall normalization of the EBL or simplifying its spectral shape to some parametric expression. \textsc{Niebla} enables us to study the underlying physical parameters of the EBL.
+Furthermore, when the intrinsic spectral model includes curvature, we are unable to differentiate different dust prescriptions in the EBL modeling.
+The potential of this methodology would increase by analyzing multiple flares from various sources, which would enable us to differentiate EBL models with higher precision.
+It should also be noted that these findings are based on several assumptions, such as a constant spectral shape over the observation time and a negligible contribution of background counts in the detector.
+Nevertheless, our EBL modeling code provides the necessary tools for future studies of the EBL using VHE observations.
+Specifically, probing the EBL via its opacity effects in VHE observations constitutes one of the cosmology case studies for the CTAO \citep{2021JCAP...02..048A}.
+Currently, this methodology relies on fitting the overall normalization of the EBL or simplifying its spectral shape to a parametric expression. \textsc{Niebla} enables us to study the underlying physical parameters of the EBL.